yii1tech/psr-cache/README.md

 This extension allows setup of tags per each particular cache items via `\yii1tech\psr\cache\CacheItemContract::tag()` method.

 **Heads up!** This package does not directly implement cache tags feature - it does rely on wrapped Yii cache component to support it instead.
-All tags associated with the cache items are passed as 5th argument to `\ICache::set()` method assuming its particular implementation will handle them.
-Thus cache item tags saving will **silently fail** in related cache component does not provide support for it.
+All tags associated with the cache item are passed as 5th argument to `\ICache::set()` method, assuming its particular implementation will handle them.
+Thus cache item tags saving will **silently fail** if related cache component does not provide support for it.

 You may use [yii1tech/tagged-cache](https://github.com/yii1tech/tagged-cache) extension to get a tag aware cache Yii component.